thebiggestwoop/lancer-nav/README.md

 # Lancer Companion

-A dice-rolling companion for the *Lancer* tabletop RPG: a Discord bot and a matching Owlbear Rodeo extension that share the exact same roll rules.
-The Owlbear extension works entirely on its own — rolling never requires Discord — and pairing it with the bot additionally posts every roll into a Discord channel.
+A dice-rolling companion for the *Lancer* tabletop RPG.
+Lancer Companion is two independent tools, sharing the exact same roll rules: a Discord bot, and an Owlbear Rodeo extension.
+Each works completely on its own — pair them together and every roll made in one also appears in the other.

 **Add the bot to Discord:** [Add to Discord](https://discord.com/oauth2/authorize?client_id=1528810293663371464&scope=bot&permissions=330752) — then run `l!h` in any channel for the command list, or `l!link` to pair the Owlbear extension.